Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/FileFormats.md

 ## GRIB/GRIB2

  All FA files may be converted to GRIB after the forecast run.
-For the conversion between FA names and GRIB parameters check [this table] (../HarmonieSystemDocumentation/Forecast/Outputlist/43h2.md).
+For the conversion between FA names and GRIB parameters check [this table](../HarmonieSystemDocumentation/Forecast/Outputlist/43h2.md).

- * List or convert a GRIB file with [gl_grib_api] (../HarmonieSystemDocumentation/PostPP/gl_grib_api.md)
+ * List or convert a GRIB file with [gl_grib_api](../HarmonieSystemDocumentation/PostPP/gl_grib_api.md)

 ## NETCDF